dkilgore90/google-sdm-api/README.md

 This button will delete all child devices from HE, which represent your physical Nest devices.
 Useful if you need/want to clean up and start over, without needing to re-authorize with Google.
 You can follow this up with the **Discover** button on the main App page to re-discover your devices.

+## Troubleshooting

+### Google Auth link/button not showing up
+The App checks that all required prerequisites are present before revealing this button.
+This includes the following:

+#### App Settings
+* Google Device Access - Project ID
+* Google credentials.json

+#### Application State
+* accessToken -- this _should_ be created automatically when the app is first installed

+You can validate these entries by going to the App page in HE, then click on the settings **gear** icon in the top-right corner.